Napa Valley AVA

 Relishing in every moment, every twist and every turn of their winemaking adventure

-A chance meeting at a fundraising event about cystic fibrosis research between Terry and Pam Davis and Australian winemaker Wayne Donaldson led to the development of this month’s Diamond Wine Club Selection, the 2015 Frisson Vineyards 2015 Cabernet Sauvignon, Mt.
-Veeder.
+A fundraising event for cystic fibrosis research proved to be the catalyst that drove Terry and Pam Davis into the wine business.
+A chance meeting with Australian winemaker, Wayne Donaldson led to the development of this month’s Platinum Wine Club selection, the 2015 Frisson Vineyards Cabernet Sauvignon, Stagecoach Vineyard, Napa.

 At the time, Terry Davis was an entrepreneur par excellence, and had just bought a second home in Yountville, Napa Valley.
 After friending Donaldson, Terry Davis told him of his desire to produce a small amount of his favorite varietal, the venerable Cabernet Sauvignon, from a small vineyard if some fruit became available.